Analysis of Multipartite Entanglement Distribution using a Central Quantum-Network Node: Verification of Analytical Expressions for Rate and Fidelity

-Finally, in Figure \ref{fig:verification:fidelity_N}, we consider the fidelity as a function of the number of end nodes $N$.
+Finally, on the right in Figure \ref{fig:verification:fidelity_pmem_and_N}, we consider the fidelity as a function of the number of end nodes $N$.
 We observe that the leading-order expression is accurate in the range $3 \leq N \leq 8$, while the lower bound deviates already for small values of $N$.
 The lower bound becomes increasingly loose as $N$ increases.
-Again, because it is computationally demanding to simulate large quantum states, we have not investigated the accuracy of the leading-order expression or lower bound beyond $N=8$.
+As it is computationally demanding to simulate large quantum states, we have not investigated the accuracy of the leading-order expression or lower bound beyond $N=8$.